andifalk/client-certificate-demo/README.md

 ![BrowserCertPopup](images/browser_cert_popup.png)

-If the authentication with the selected client certificate succeeds  the you should see the output for the Rest API call (please also note that this is also served over a secure HTTPS connection validated by our local CA root certificate).
+If the authentication with the selected client certificate succeeds then you should see the output for the Rest API call (please also note that this is also served over a secure HTTPS connection validated by our local CA root certificate).